Why restore your foreskin?

 The idea of restoring one's foreskin can seem strange at first.
-Some of the most ardent restorers found the idea decidedly odd when they first heard about it, but later came to recognize the value of restoration after learning about the long term damage caused by circumcision, as well as the near-universal reports of overwhelming physical, sexual and psychological gains to be realized by restoring.
+Some of the most ardent restorers found the idea decidedly odd when they first heard about it, but later came to recognize the value of restoration after learning about the long term damage caused by circumcision, as well as the near-universal reports of physical, sexual and even psychological gains to be realized by restoring.

 There are probably as many different answers to the question "Why restore?" as there are restoring men.
 Each man has his own set of reasons for wanting a more natural, fully functional penis.
 The most common response, however, can be summed up in two words: better sex.

 While there are no guarantees, restoring men of all ages and backgrounds report dramatic increases in sensitivity and sexual satisfaction.
-Frequently there are improvements in the sex lives of their spouses and partners as well.
+Frequently there areimprovements in the sex lives of their spouses and partners as well.

 The results of this test will vary from one man to the next, and not all will experience heightened sensitivity.
 However, those that do will have only a suggestion of what intact and restored men feel.
 A glans that has been progressively keratinized since early childhood may require several weeks of being covered before it returns to its natural state.
 (We strongly discourage wearing a condom for this length of time.)